digingbil/com_nxpeasycart/docs/architecture.md

 - The storefront JS is split into per-island modules (product/cart-button, category, cart, cart-summary, checkout, landing) loaded on demand via dynamic `import()` and lazy-mounted via `IntersectionObserver`.
 - Shared site utilities provide CSRF-aware API client, locale-aware money formatting, and payload parsing; locale/currency are passed from server-rendered templates via `data-nxp-*` attributes to keep PHP/JS output in sync.
 - Template theme tokens are resolved through `TemplateAdapter` and memoised per request to avoid re-parsing template params when multiple views request defaults.
-- Menu usage: the Store Category menu type uses “Category” to target a single category (leave blank for all products).
-“Root Categories” only applies when Category is blank—it limits the “all products” listing and filter chips to those selected roots; otherwise it is ignored.
+- Menu usage: the Store Category menu type uses "Category" to target a single category (leave blank for all products).
+"Root Categories" only applies when Category is blank—it limits the "all products" listing and filter chips to those selected roots; otherwise it is ignored.
+- **Checkout floating summary**: The checkout island includes a floating order summary bar that appears at the bottom of the viewport when the main totals section scrolls out of view.
+Uses `IntersectionObserver` for efficient scroll detection and CSS transitions for smooth animations.
+See `docs/checkout-floating-summary.md` for implementation details.

 ### Categories & product editing refresh